dimaMachina/graphql-eslint/README.md

 > If you are in a project that develops GraphQL operations (query/mutation/subscription), you'll need `operations` rules.

-> If you are in a monorepo project, you probably need both sets of rules.
+> If you are in a monorepo project, you probably need both sets of rules, see [example of configuration](examples/monorepo/.eslintrc.cjs).

 ### Config usage